EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Implementation Details

 \subsection{Network Architecture}

-We train all models for 2000 epochs using the Adam optimizer and cosine learning rate scheduler with an initial learning rate of $1 \times 10^{-3}$.
+In 2D collision scenarios, we train all models for 2000 epochs using the Adam optimizer and cosine learning rate scheduler with an initial learning rate of $1 \times 10^{-3}$.
+In 3D collision scenarios, most training parameters match the 2D setup.
+To balance efficiency and accuracy, we trained for 200 epochs.
 We use a batch size of 16 and train on 4 NVIDIA H800 GPUs.
 Gradient clipping with a max norm of 1.0 is applied to ensure training stability.
-All quantitative metrics are reported on the test set.
+All quantitative metrics are computed with the test set.